boltops-tools/cody/docs/_docs/examples/ruby.md

 nav_order: 18
 ---

-This examples show to run ruby unit tests.
+This examples show to run Ruby unit tests.

 Here's the project DSL.